linzjs/linz/docs/error_handling.rst

 Error handling
 **************

 Linz consistently manages all errors by passing the error through to `next`.
-This allows a consistent approach to error handleing and provides a centralised approach to intercept those errors if desired.
+This allows a consistent approach to error handling and provides a centralised approach to intercept those errors if desired.

 Linz provides an error handling middleware at ``linz.api.middleware.error``.
 You should mount this to your Express app as the last piece of error middleware.
 It will: